 Dying Without a Valid Will

 If you die without a valid Will, the majority of your assets could still pass without probate to your intended beneficiaries.
-This is because non-testamentary assets, also known as non-probate assets, are not controlled by a Will.
-For example, property such as real estate, stock and bank accounts that are held as joint property with rights of survivorship are not subject to probate.
+This is because a Will does not control non-testamentary assets, also known as non-probate assets.
+For example, if you hold property such as real estate, stock, and bank accounts as joint property with rights of survivorship, probate does not apply to them.
 Life insurance and some retirement plans also designate beneficiaries in a manner that allows the funds to pass to beneficiaries without a Will.
 Some estate plans are based on avoiding probate by moving as much property as possible into trusts.
 But even trust assets could still end up in probate if the beneficiaries are not properly updated.
 For this and other reasons, it’s prudent to include a Will that accounts for property that is intentionally or unintentionally subject to probate to avoid probate.